 - 1 stick Mexican cinnamon Mexican canela, if possible

 - 1/2 cup water to blend cooked guavas

 - 3 cups water

-- 1 cup whole fat milk (or almond or soy milk may also be used)
+- 1 cup whole fat milk non-dairy may also be used

 A super easy drink that will keep you warm all winter long!
 Remember to tag me on social media if you give this or any other recipe of mine a go.